Heisenmali/epicodus-lessons/README.md

 ## Configuration
   * uses Ruby 2.4.1, Rails 5.1.2
   * tachyons css framework for styling
+  * uses Rails admin gem for the admin dashboard

 ## Setup
   * run `bundle install` to download all gems used for this project.